 The penalties for terminating a car lease early could require you to pay for the remaining payments on the lease, an early termination fee or any negative equity left on the vehicle.
 An option for people who want to end a lease term early is to try and transfer the lease to a friend or family member.
 However, this option isn’t available to everyone.
 If you’re in a lease and want to get out early, buying out the leased car and trying to sell it yourself or trading it in could be the best option for saving as much money possible through the turn-in process.
 If a leased car has a ton of damage once the term is over, the borrower must settle with the leasing company to pay for the accidents, and these are typically resolved through the manufacturer instead of a local mechanic, which can sometimes be more expensive.

 When you agree to finance a vehicle, the vehicle is used as collateral while you’re making your monthly payments.
 Any late payments could result in hefty fees and increased interest rates, and any missed payments could result in repossession of the vehicle and serious credit score damage.
-Another financial penalty to financing is getting stuck into a lengthy contract and owing more in payments than the actual worth of the vehicle.
-A positive factor with financing a vehicle is being able to rebuild your credit score through the process, however when you enter a financing agreement, ensure that the repayment plan fits into your budget, otherwise you could face serious penalties if you can’t make your payments.
+Another financial penalty for financing is getting stuck into a lengthy contract and owing more in payments than the actual worth of the vehicle.
+A positive factor with financing a vehicle is being able to rebuild your credit score through the process, however when you enter a financing agreement, ensure that the repayment plan fits into your budget, otherwise, you could face serious penalties if you can’t make your payments.

 Financing and leasing a vehicle are two different options that will heavily depend on your needs as a driver and how much cash flow you possess.
 Before you decide between the two, consider each process, the differences and the penalties for both.
 If you’re ready to lease or finance a vehicle or are interested in trading in your current vehicle, Canada Drives can help you right now.